rlannon/SINx86/docs/Calling Convention.md

         mov edx, 40
         mov r8, 50  ; we can pass all of these in registers

-        sub rsp, 24 ; we need to reserve space for these as local variables above the return address
+        sub rsp, 20 ; we need to reserve space for these as local variables above where we set up the frame

+        pushfq  ; preserve the status
+        push rbp   ; preserve old call frame mov rbp, rsp    ; the new base is the current stack pointer

         call callee ; call the function